DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/30-Simulation-Based-Linear-Regression.md

-# Simulation Based Linear Regression {#LRSIM}
+# Simulation-Based Linear Regression {#LRSIM}

 ## Objectives

 1) Using the bootstrap, generate confidence intervals and estimates of standard error for parameter estimates from a linear regression model.

 2) Generate and interpret bootstrap confidence intervals for predicted values.

-3) Generate bootstrap samples from sampling rows of the data or sampling residuals.
-Explain why you might prefer one over the other.
+3) Generate bootstrap samples from sampling rows of the data and from sampling residuals, and explain why you might prefer one method over the other.

 4) Interpret regression coefficients for a linear model with a categorical explanatory variable.

 ## Introduction